dist-kiss/dynamic_scene_generator/README.md

 # dynamic_scene_generator
 Dynamic generation of scenes in the IVE based on situations of relevance for the ABM

-Current status of API based on following Code example: https://github.com/bezkoder/node-express-mongodb

-The GitHub Account also has further examples implementing a GUI with Angular, based on this API structure.
+Current status of API based on following Code example: https://github.com/bezkoder/node-express-mongodb (The GitHub Account also has further examples implementing a GUI with Angular, based on this API structure).

 # Get Started